debiiyappi/pooputil/README.md

 # 💩 pooputil

-> Ever heard of ransomware?
+> Ever heard of malware?
 >
 > One of the first things it usually does is scan your drive for common file extensions.
 >
 > ```
 > .docx .xlsx .pptx
 > .pdf  .jpg  .png
-> .zip  .sql  .db
+> .zip  .zip  .txt
 > ```
 >
 > Your files are predictable.